Border Patrol Agent

 The stories of American citizens being forced to leave or sell their homes and land because of the flow of illegals/cartel members etc. is heartbreaking.
 So, officialy -no we don't support them, but on a personal level none of us really cared.
 We never had any citizens arrests etc.

-Asked by Paola almost 12 years ago
+Asked by dan79 almost 13 years ago

-Asked by Rob about 12 years ago
+Asked by karen over 12 years ago